glycerine/zebrapack/README.md

 who were expected a signed integer, which they may have originated themselves in the original struct.

-That's right, the exiting conventions for msgpack2 language bindings allows the data types changes as they are read and re-serialized.
-Simple copying of a serialized struct can change the types of its numbers.
+Astonishing, but true: the existing practice for msgpack2 language bindings allows the data types to change as they are read and re-serialized.
+Simple copying of a serialized struct can change the types of data from signed to unsigned.
 This is horrible.
 Now we have to guess whether an unsigned integer was really intended because of the integer's range, or if data will be silently truncated or lost when coercing a 64-bit integer to